scenerystack/community/docs/reference/api/sim/KeyboardHelpDialog.md

 # KeyboardHelpDialog

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/KeyboardHelpDialog.ts](https://github.com/phetsims/joist/blob/main/js/KeyboardHelpDialog.ts) for the most up-to-date information.

 ## Overview

 Shows a Dialog with content describing keyboard interactions.
 Opened via a button in the navigation bar.